aklein4/ArithSearch/README.md

 # ArithSearch

+### TODO

+1. Port sample_search and its wrappers, recursive_search and splitting_search, from c_star.py to C++.
+2. Make it DivSearch return visualizable solutions.
+3. Integrate stochastic methods (ex. sample_search) with DivSearch.
+4. Port DivSearch to C++.

-### Caching Horner Proof of Superiority:
+### DivSearch Proof of Superiority:

 For the polynomial:

 3a + 5a^3bc^3 + 7b^2c + 11a^3c^4 + 13ab^2c + 17abc^2 + 19a^2c^2 + 23a^5b^2c^2 + 29b^5c^4 + 31ab^5c

-The lowest possible number of multiplications using the regular Horner's scheme, basic_horner (without intermediate variables), is 34, with the order of (c, b, a):
+The lowest possible number of multiplications using regular Horner's scheme, basic_horner (without intermediate variables), is 34, with the order of (c, b, a):

  --- Regular --- <br />
 (a, b, c) --> 38<br />